 Turn down the heat and melt the remaining butter in the same pan.

 Add the sliced onion and cook for a minute or so, stirring to separate the layers.
 Next, add the bacon and cook together for another 5 minutes or until the onion is softened and pale golden brown, stirring often.

 Put the liver back in the pan with the finely chopped sage leaves if desired and heat it through in the onion gravy for 2–3 minutes until hot, stirring.
-Season to taste with salt and pepper, garnish with a few fresh uncut sage leaves.
+Season to taste with salt and pepper, then garnish with a few fresh, uncut sage leaves.

 Serve the liver and bacon with a small portion of mashed potatoes and lots of freshly cooked greens.